-Cash used in operating activities during the six months ended July 31, 2019 was \$9.4 million primarily driven by our net loss of \$70.6 million and was partially offset by non-cash charges of \$31.7 million for stock-based compensation, \$6.5 million for the amortization of our debt discount and issuance costs, \$6.0 million for depreciation and amortization and \$3.8 million for lease-related non-cash charges.
-In addition, our cash collections decreased our accounts receivable by \$6.2 million and increased our deferred revenue by \$12.3 million, reflecting the overall growth of our sales and our expanding customer base.
-Also, our accrued liabilities increased \$8.3 million, primarily from commissions and bonuses accrued as of July 31, 2019.
-Partially offsetting these benefits to our operating cash flow were an increase of \$7.0 million in deferred commissions and non-cash benefits of \$4.2 million from the non-recurring tax benefit associated with the acquisition of Realm intangible assets and \$2.8 million from the non-cash benefit associated with the discount on our short-term investments.
+Cash used in operating activities during the three months ended April 30, 2020 was \$5.9 million primarily driven by our net loss of \$54.0 million and was partially offset by non-cash charges of \$30.6 million for stock-based compensation, \$12.0 million for the amortization of our debt discount and issuance costs, \$2.9 million for depreciation and amortization and \$2.4 million for lease-related non-cash charges.
+In addition, our cash collections decreased our accounts receivable by \$3.6 million and increased our deferred revenue by \$3.3 million, reflecting the overall growth of our sales and our expanding customer base.
+Partially offsetting these benefits to our operating cash flow were decreases of \$3.1 million in deferred commissions and \$2.8 million in accrued liabilities, primarily from commissions and bonuses paid during the three months ended April 30, 2020.